 "Why do large numbers of hikers venture into the wet, wild woods with biting insects and stinging nettles, on trails lined with roots and studded with rocks?
 There is something different and deeply appealing about hiking in the out-of-doors.
 The wilder and more beautiful the land, the better the hiking.
 Clearly, these experiences are spiritual.
 It is the deep, but bright, secret of hiking.
-Spiritual experience is essential to our well being, so hiking remains popular.''
+Spiritual experience is essential to our well being, so hiking remains popular.''--- Tom Thwaites

 Today's urban society disconnects us from nature.
 Glass, steel, asphalt, concrete; they all distance us from nature.
 All too easily we cling to the false hope that we have mastered nature, rather than standing in respect and stewardship of all things within nature, around us.
 Restoring our connection to nature, actually our place within nature, requires of us that we get back to nature, removing all those obstacles put between us and nature by our urban society.